fastapi/sqlmodel/docs/tutorial/create-db-and-table.md

 // We set echo=True, so this will show the SQL code
 $ python app.py

-// First, some boilerplate SQL that we are not that intereted in
+// First, some boilerplate SQL that we are not that interested in

 INFO Engine BEGIN (implicit)
 INFO Engine PRAGMA main.table_info("hero")